-You’ve just finished an intense cardio workout…so you deserve to eat the cheeseburger for breakfast, right?
+You’ve just finished an intense workout…so you deserve to eat the cheeseburger, right?

-This debate of diet vs exercise for weight loss has been an ongoing controversy for many years.
-For optimal fat loss, should you focus more on your diet or your cardio exercise routine?
+This has been an ongoing controversy for many years.
+For optimal fat loss, should you focus more on your diet or your exercise routine?
 Well…all in all, the answer is definitely, without a doubt, 100% BOTH.
-You must follow a strict fat loss diet and an intense cardio exercise in order to get the absolute best results.
+You must follow a diet and exercise in order to get the absolute best results.
 But when it comes down to which contributes more, you may be surprised as to what the answer is.

 IT’S EASIER TO CREATE A CALORIE DEFICIT THROUGH DIETING.